The mixing conjecture under GRH: Quaternionic varieties and Heegner points

 In accordance with Remark \ref{rem:always-imag-quad}, we shall henceforth assume that $E$ is imaginary quadratic.
 Then the group of real points of the projective torus $\bT(\R)$ is conjugate to the fixed compact maximal torus $K_\infty\simeq {\rm PSO}(2)$ of $\bG(\R)$.
 We will restrict in the following to the case that $\bT(\R)=g_\infty K_\infty g_\infty^{-1}$, and we will call $\scD$ and $[\bT(\A)g]$ in this case a \emph{homogeneous Heegner datum} and a \emph{homogeneous Heegner set} respectively.
 Let $U= U_f K_\infty<K$ be a finite index subgroup as above.
 Following \cite[\S 5]{ELMV2} we shall call the projection

 a \emph{Heegner packet}.
 We suppress the dependence of $U$ in the notation because it is assumed to be fixed, while the Heegner packets will vary.

 \begin{remark} In classical language, if $Y_U$ is a modular curve with $\Gamma_0(N)$ level structure and all primes dividing $N$ split in $E$, then the points of $H_\scD$ are Heegner points of $Y_U$.
 More generally, if $B$ is indefinite then the points of $H_\scD$ are special points of $Y_U$, and the theory of complex multiplication establishes that $H_\scD$ is a single Galois orbit of a special point on $Y_U$.
 For more details, see \cite[\S 2.3]{BD}.
-When $B=B^{(2,\infty)}$ is the Hamiltonian quaternion algebra, $E=\Q(\sqrt{-d})$ and $g_f=e$, the set $H_\scD$ recovers ${\sf R}_d$ as defined in \eqref{eq:def-Rd}. \end{remark}